Bullet Journal December Pages

-Following my bucket list holiday journal and planning guide I have decided to added 2 more merry and bright collections.
+Following my bucket list holiday journal and planning guide, I have decided to add 2 more merry and bright collections.

 The gratitude log is a spread that I don’t use every month (but I actually probably should!) but I don’t ignore it during Christmas time.

 You probably already know my love for doodles and drawings – you can check all my doodle posts here!
-Instead of a tradition advent calendar I decided that I will do the countdown to Xmas with Christmas doodles!
+Instead of a traditional advent calendar, I decided that I will do the countdown to Xmas with Christmas doodles!
 Check out all my holiday drawings in this post here if you need inspiration for your Christmas doodles.
 I will be making them myself and a few more!

 Countdown to Christmas bujo spread

-The white pigment from the uni-ball signo broad is very bright and not see-through!
-This is a great white pen for bullet journal.
+The white pigment from the uni-ball Signo broad is very bright and not see-through!
+This is a great white pen for bullet journals.